Manage .NET (C#) solutions, projects, and files

 Open an existing project or solution

-Select the directory that contains the .csproj file of the target project, .sln file of the target solution, or any of its parent directories and click Open.
+Select the directory that contains the .csproj file of the target project or the .sln file of the target solution, and click Open.

 When you first create or open a project or solution in JetBrains Fleet, you will see its file system structure in the Files view and have basic editor features as well as textual search.

-If there are several .sln files in the directory or that you open or its subdirectories, JetBrains Fleet will help you choose the solution you want to work with — after clicking the Smart Mode Status icon on the toolbar, click + in the popup and select the desired solution.
+If there are several .sln files in the directory or that you open, JetBrains Fleet will help you choose the solution you want to work with — after clicking the Smart Mode Status icon on the toolbar, click the link in the popup and select the desired solution.

 Manage projects and files in your solution

-from the menu to open theMake sure that the command line is in the root of the workspace, where the solution's .sln file resides.
+from the main menu or press ⌃ ⇧ ` to open theMake sure that the command line is in the root of the workspace, where the solution's .sln file resides.

 Use dotnet project templates to create a project of the desired type.